Your Guide to Open Studios

 David Salazar, artist #107 North County Open Studios Artist – Photo by Crystal Birns

-The Arts Council of Santa Cruz County hosts the Open Studios Art Tour every year to connect artists with art lovers from the Santa Cruz to Watsonville area.
+The Arts Council of Santa Cruz County hosts the Open Studios Art Tour every year to connect artists with art lovers from every corner of the county.
 The event, which features over 300 talented artists and their spaces, is entirely free and self-guided.
 The Open Studios Art Tour divides the participating artists by their counties so that each weekend (with the Santa Cruz Yacht Harbor as the dividing point between counties), the public can visit artists in a given area during the beginning of October.
-The third and final weekend is encore time, where select artists reopen their studios all across the Santa Cruz and Watsonville area at the same time.
+The third and final weekend is encore time, where select artists reopen their studios all across the county at the same time.

 Maïa Negre, Artist #231 South County and All County Open Studios Artist – Photo by Monica Multer